AddTraxGraphQL

 Returns: IServiceCollection for continued chaining.

 The parameterless overload calls the builder overload with an identity function.
-Use the builder overload to register DbContexts whose entities are annotated with [TraxQueryModel]:
+Use the builder overload to configure the schema:

 builder.Services.AddTraxGraphQL(graphql => graphql